What Do You Want to Be?

 I beseech you: watch this 11 minute TED talk by 13 year old Logan LaPlante.
-Seriously, do it now, so that we can have a chat about it.
+Seriously, do it now!

 Here’s what I noticed: